anderssandstrom/e3-ecmc_plugin_socketcan/README.md

 # Install ecmc plugin module

 ## Dependencies
-This module depends on ecmc and asyn.
+This module have dependencies to:

+1. ecmc

+3. asyn

 ## Configuration
 Ensure that these two files are correct: